-- Our School rules and expectations are clear, fair and regularly promoted. - A comprehensive system of rewards, recognition and sanctions are in place to install a clear sense of acceptable behaviours. - Pupils are always supported to distinguish right from wrong, in the classroom, during assemblies and in unstructured time. - Our Personal Development and Beliefs & Values curriculums regularly explore topics linked to the importance of law and morality. - Pupils are encouraged to respect the law, understanding that it used to protect us and keep us safe.

-- Pupils are taught about religious laws through Beliefs & Values lessons. - Our curriculum explores ethical principles and guidance linked to specific discipline and professions such as medicine, military, child care and computing. - The Behaviour and Anti-Bullying policies set out a zero tolerance baseline for any form of aggression, abuse or violence, which extends to pupils, staff, parents and carers. - Our assembly programme, Personal development and enrichment opportunities teach pupils about protected characteristics under law and challenge discriminatory language and behaviour - Buckler's Mead enjoys effective links with Somerset Police and other linked organisations which foster an understanding of the importance of the rule of law.
+- Our School rules and expectations are clear, fair and regularly promoted. - A comprehensive system of rewards, recognition and sanctions are in place to install a clear sense of acceptable behaviours. - Pupils are always supported to distinguish right from wrong, in the classroom, during assemblies and in unstructured time. - Pupils are encouraged to respect the law, understanding that it used to protect us and keep us safe. - Pupils are taught about religious laws through Philosophy & Belief lessons. - Our curriculum explores ethical principles and guidance linked to specific discipline and professions such as medicine, military, child care and computing. - The Behaviour and Anti-Bullying policies set out a zero tolerance baseline for any form of aggression, abuse or violence, which extends to pupils, staff, parents and carers. - Our assembly programme, Personal development and enrichment opportunities teach pupils about protected characteristics under law and challenge discriminatory language and behaviour. - St Dunstan's enjoys effective links with Somerset Police and other linked organisations which foster an understanding of the importance of the rule of law.